peterstansfeld/palavo/README.md

 `$ cd config0`

-Specify where the pico-sdk directory can be found:
+Specify where the pico-sdk directory can be found on your PC, e.g.:

 `$ export PICO_SDK_PATH=~/pico/pico-sdk`

-Specify where the top level CMakeLists.txt file can be found - in this case it's the great-grandparent directory `../../../`, specify the board `pico2`, and specify the configuration `PALAVO_CONFIG=0`:
+Run `cmake` specifying where the top level CMakeLists.txt file can be found - in this case it's the great-grandparent directory `../../../`, specify the board `pico2`, and specify the configuration `PALAVO_CONFIG=0`:

 `$ cmake ../../ -DPICO_BOARD=pico2 -DPALAVO_CONFIG=0`